- News & Events Archive

 Family Intervention Service (FIS)

-The FIS aims to have a positive impact on families where there is the greatest need, where despite other interventions having been tried outcomes are not improving and the children are still at risk of, or are already :
+Health For All’s Family Intervention Service aims to have a positive impact on families where there is the greatest need, where despite other interventions having been tried outcomes are not improving and children are still at risk of, or are already:

 - Looked after